gravesec/actor-critic-with-emphatic-weightings/README.md

 ## About the scripts:

 ### generate_experience.py
 The **generate_experience.py** script runs the given behaviour policy on [OpenAI Gym's](https://github.com/openai/gym) implementation of the [mountain car environment](https://en.wikipedia.org/wiki/Mountain_car_problem) for the given number of independent runs each containing the given number of total timesteps of experience [in parallel](https://joblib.readthedocs.io/en/latest/), and saves the results to a [memmapped](https://joblib.readthedocs.io/en/latest/auto_examples/parallel_memmap.html) [numpy structured array](https://docs.scipy.org/doc/numpy/user/basics.rec.html) in the given subdirectory.

-We're using a structure array so that information about each field is saved with the data, and we're memmapping it so that multiple processes can write to the structured array in parallel.
+We're using a structured array so that information about each field is saved with the data, and we're memmapping it so that multiple processes can write to the structured array in parallel (otherwise we exceed Compute Canada's limit on number of files).

 The behaviour policy is specified as a string containing a lambda function that gets eval'd to return the policy function.
 Given the current state, the policy function returns a vector containing the probability of taking each action.
 Two examples are available in the help by running:
 ```